 “They would never have given the snacks to begin with if they didn’t think it was helping boost productivity somehow,” said Andrew Chamberlain, chief economist at Glassdoor, the job- review website.

-Organizations eager to save money tend to get creative, and gratis office treats can seem like just the kind of frivolous expense a company entering a phase of austerity should reconsider.
+Organisations eager to save money tend to get creative, and gratis office treats can seem like just the kind of frivolous expense a company entering a phase of austerity should reconsider.
 To curb expenses, for instance, Kraft earlier this summer yanked its free cheese sticks and Jell-O cups.
-But the economic case for offering free snacks outweighs the relatively puny savings—and once a workplace gets hooked on snack, it can't really go back.
+But the economic case for offering free snacks outweighs the relatively puny savings – and once a workplace gets hooked on snack, it can't really go back.

 From the most cynical point of view, however, this isn't just a case of corporate largesse.
 Snacks keep workers in the office working instead of out foraging for sustenance during working hours.
 A 2011 study from Staples found that half of all workers left the office to get snacks at least once a day, with some people making as many as five trips to get their munchie fix.
 Snack runs account for 2.4 hours in productivity losses, according to the study.
 It should be noted, of course, that Staples and your boss have a shared interest in keeping more people in the office.

-"[If] people had food there, they are likely to stay longer—you have higher productivity," said Ken Oehler of Aon Hewitt, an HR consulting firm that, among other things, specializes in employee engagement policies.
+“[If] people had food there, they are likely to stay longer – you have higher productivity,” said Ken Oehler of Aon Hewitt, an HR consulting firm that, among other things, specialises in employee engagement policies.

 The cost of shedding free snacks goes beyond lost productivity.
 An office that once had snacks puts itself at risk by eliminating the perk.
 “These small perks, they may be small in dollar amount, but they can be highly symbolic,” said Chamberlain.
 “They have this image as a gift, pulling it away can have a psychological effect that far outstrips the dollar amount.”

 Employees accustomed to the perk can feel burned if it's taken away.
-At one Aon Hewitt client, for example, taking away free lunch "greatly demotivated the staff," according to Oehler.
-At another company, Aon Hewitt found that completely taking away free food would have caused a such big deterioration in engagement that the cost savings couldn't be justified.
-"Even though it might not be a lot of money," Oehler said, "the question is are you getting the ROI [return on investment] on snacks."
+For one Aon Hewitt client, for example, taking away free lunch ‘greatly demotivated the staff,’ according to Oehler.
+At another company, Aon Hewitt found that completely taking away free food would have caused such a big deterioration in engagement that the cost savings couldn't be justified.
+“Even though it might not be a lot of money,” Oehler said, “the question is are you getting the ROI [return on investment] on snacks.”